alicialundberg/fightinggame/README.md

 # fightinggame
 A simple fighting game in Python

-This game was created for trying out classes, objects, states, heritage/inheritance and UML.
+This game was created for practicing classes, methods, objects, states, heritage/inheritance and UML.